 Previous Campagna Scholars

-2019 — Brittany Stedelin, a medical student from Oregon Health and Sciences University, Portland Oregon worked with Ahmed Raslan, MD and Justin Cetas, MD, PhD.
+2019 — Brittany Stedelin, a medical student from Oregon Health & Science University, worked with Ahmed Raslan, MD and Justin Cetas, MD, PhD.
 Her projects were outcomes of surgery for non-lesional medically refractory epilepsy and investigating the link between obesity and meningioma.

 2018 — Ashlie Maldonado, a medical student from Ponce Health Sciences University, Puerto Rico, worked with Seunggu Jude Han, MD on neuro-oncology research.